shaoxc/dftpy/doc/source/tutorials/config.rst

 		*Default* : 0

-.. _DENSITY-densityini:
+.. _density-densityini:

 **densityini**
-	The initial density is given by homogeneous electron gas (HEG) or read from :ref:`densityfile<DENSITY-densityfile>`.
-If set `Read`, must given the :ref:`densityfile<DENSITY-densityfile>`.
+	The initial density is given by homogeneous electron gas (HEG) or read from :ref:`densityfile<density-densityfile>`.
+If set `Read`, must given the :ref:`densityfile<density-densityfile>`.

 		*Options* : HEG, Read

 		*Default* : HEG

-.. _DENSITY-densityfile:
+.. _density-densityfile:

 **densityfile**
-	The charge density for initial density, only works when if :ref:`densityini<DENSITY-densityini>` set `Read`.
+	The charge density for initial density, only works when if :ref:`densityini<density-densityini>` set `Read`.

 		*Options* :

 		*Default* : None

-.. _DENSITY-densityoutput:
+.. _density-densityoutput:

 **densityoutput**
 	The output file of final density.
 The default is not output the density.